 Is there a limit on the amount my landlord can increase the rent?

 The Tenant Protection Act limits the amount that a landlord can increase rent for many renters in California.
 Landlords in covered housing cannot increase rent more than twice every 12 months.
 And the total increase in a 12-month period cannot exceed the change in cost of living (called “CPI”) + 5%, or 10%, whichever is less.
-As of August 1, 2023, the limit on rent increases is 9.2%.
+As of August 1, 2025, the limit on rent increases for most counties in Northern California is 7.7%

 If you want free legal information or advice,